 - 1. Review and comment on transportation aspects of all Environmental Notification Forms and Environmental Impact Reports as part of the MEPA process.
 Attend project scoping sessions for significant projects in the region as part of the MEPA process.
 Review all documents prepared under federal environmental laws and regulations. - 2.
 Provide transportation planning assistance to communities as requested. - 3.
 Address other unforeseen issues that may arise from time to time.
 This may include such things as city or town circulation plans, parking plans, or other issues for which specific studies are needed. - 4.
-Assist local communities with advancing projects to the project development process and assist with the submission of project need forms.
+Assist local communities with advancing projects to the project development process and assist with the submission of project need forms including assistance with MassDOT's project intake tool, MaPIT.